Abiral Ghimire: K-1

-Ghimire was scheduled to fight the reigning super-welterweight K-1 champion Minoru Kimura in a non-title bout at K-1 World GP 2020 in Tokyo on December 13, 2020.
+Ghimire fought reigning super-welterweight K-1 champion Minoru Kimura in a non-title bout at K-1 World GP 2020 in Tokyo on December 13, 2020.
 He lost the fight by a second-round technical knockout, after the ringside doctor stopped the fight due to a cut above Abiral's left eye.

-Ghimire was scheduled to fight Kotetsu at K-1 World GP 2021: K’Festa 4 Day.2 on March 28, 2021.
+Ghimire fought Kotetsu at K-1 World GP 2021: K’Festa 4 Day.2 on March 28, 2021.
 He won the fight by a first-round knockout.
 Ghimire made his return to HEAT against Eiji Yoshida at HEAT 48 on April 25, 2021.
 He won the fight by a first-round technical knockout.

-Ghimire was scheduled to face Hiromi Wajima at K-1 World GP 2021 in Fukuoka on July 17, 2021.
+Ghimire faced Hiromi Wajima at K-1 World GP 2021 in Fukuoka on July 17, 2021.
 He lost the fight by a third-round low kick knockout.

-Ghimire was scheduled to fight Daisuke Fujimura for the HEAT Kick -70 kg title at HEAT 49 on October 17, 2021.
+Ghimire fought Daisuke Fujimura for the HEAT Kick -70 kg title at HEAT 49 on October 17, 2021.
 He won the fight by a first-round technical knockout.

-Ghimire was scheduled to face Daiki Matsushita at K-1 World GP 2022 Japan on February 27, 2022.
+Ghimire faced Daiki Matsushita at K-1 World GP 2022 Japan on February 27, 2022.
 He won the fight by a first-round technical knockout, stopping Matsushita with a flurry of punches at the 2:00 minute mark of the opening round.

-Ghimire was booked to face Raseasing Weerasakreck in a non-title bout at HEAT 50 on May 7, 2022.
+Ghimire faced Raseasing Weerasakreck in a non-title bout at HEAT 50 on May 7, 2022.
 He won the fight by knockout in the first round with a body shot.

-Ghimire faced the four-weight Rajadamnern Stadium champion Jomthong Chuwattana at K-1 World GP 2022 Yokohamatsuri on September 11, 2022.
+Ghimire faced four-weight Rajadamnern Stadium champion Jomthong Chuwattana at K-1 World GP 2022 Yokohamatsuri on September 11, 2022.
 He lost the fight by a first-round head kick knockout.

 Ghimire faced the Krush Super Welterweight champion Jordann Pikeur at K-1 World GP 2023: K'Festa 6 on March 12, 2023.
 He lost the fight by a third-round knockout.
 Ghimire made his third HEAT Kick Middleweight title defense against Chang Won Yang at HEAT 52 x AFC 27 on August 19, 2023.
 He won the fight by a first-round knockout.
 Ghimire faced Riku at K-1 ReBIRTH 2 on December 9, 2023.
 He lost the fight by unanimous decision, with scores of 30–26, 30–26 and 29–26, after being knocked down once in the opening round.

 Ghimire made his fourth HEAT Kick Middleweight title defense against Jin Hirayama at HEAT 53 on April 27, 2024.
 He won the fight by a fourth-round technical knockout.
 Ghimire defeated Antonin Marconi by first round technical knockout on October 26, 2024, for the vacant ISKA K-1 Intercontinental Super Welterweight title.